karbalaei/MDD_BP/isoTWAS/README.md

 # 🧬 What is isoTWAS?

-- **The Concept**: Traditional TWAS evaluates associations at the aggregate gene level, which can obscure critical disease mechanisms. **isoTWAS** extends this framework by shifting the resolution to **isoform-specific expression (ISE)** and transcript-level features.
+- **The Concept**: Traditional TWAS evaluates associations at the aggregate gene level, which can obscure critical disease mechanisms. **isoTWAS** extends this framework by shifting the resolution to **isoform-specific expression (ISE)** and transcript-level features[[1](#references)].
 This approach is uniquely powerful for distinguishing complex psychiatric conditions like MDD and BP, where alternative splicing and variable transcript usage often drive pathobiology even when total gene-level expression remains unchanged.

 - **Prediction Models** : Similar to gene-level frameworks, isoTWAS trains predictive models (such as Elastic Net, LASSO, and Blended architectures) to estimate the genetically regulated component of expression—but does so independently for individual transcripts or isoforms.

 - **Association Step**: By integrating transcript-specific predictive weights ($\mathbf{w}$) with major GWAS summary statistics (e.g., PGC or 23andMe) and an LD reference panel, isoTWAS computes isoform-level association $Z$-scores.
 This identifies specific transcript variations that are significantly correlated with phenotypic risk, allowing for high-resolution molecular mapping.

-🛠️ MDD vs. BP isoTWAS WorkflowFollow the sequential steps below to execute the transcript-level pipeline: [[1](#references)].
+## 🛠️ MDD vs. BP isoTWAS Workflow

+Follow the sequential steps below to execute the transcript-level pipeline: [[1](#references)].

 ## 1) Filter SNPs